open-outbox/openoutbox-relay/README.md

     restart: always
 ```

-Apologies for the oversight.
-Here is the full configuration section in raw Markdown format, ready to be pasted into your README.md.

-Markdown
 ## ⚙️ Configuration

 The OpenOutbox Relay is configured entirely via environment variables.

 ### 1. Core Infrastructure & Connectivity

 | Variable | Description | Options / Example | Default |
 | :--- | :--- | :--- | :--- |
 | `STORAGE_TYPE` | Database engine type | `postgres`, `mysql`,  | `postgres` |